leonardo-cabral67/todo-list/README.md

-# todo-list
+# Todo-list

+## ABout
-It is just a simple to do list, but in this one i use the best software development practices!
+  This is a simple CRUD of a todo-list project.
+However, i use the best software development practices, continuous integration and continuous delivery